 When you are using a biscuit joiner, you should always follow the manufacturer’s instructions on how to use the tool properly.
 Also, you should always wear some kind of safety eye wear and respiratory protection.
 Also, remember to check the stop pins to ensure they are in place and that the blade guard is always on place.

-To maximize the longevity of your joiner, you’re going to want to take proper care of the tool, which means you should do regular cleaning and maintenance.
+The biscuit joiner guide wants your machine to last so to maximize the longevity of your joiner, you’re going to want to take proper care of the tool.
+That means you should do regular cleaning and maintenance.